General Registration Questions

 - How should I package my beers when shipping?

-Whether you’re looking to participate in the competition, the festival, or both, registration for ALL breweries is open June 18 – June 26, 2019 at GABFRegistration.com.
+Registration for ALL breweries is open June 9 – June 23, 2020 at GABFRegistration.com.

 Do I need to complete an application if I only want to participate in either the competition or the festival?